 - Ashwagandha is best known for boosting the immune system, but it can be used to lower cortisol levels in the body.
-Cortisol is known as the “stress hormone,” so lower levels mean less stress.
+Cortisol is known as the "stress hormone," so lower levels mean less stress to the body.

-- Rhodiola – arguably the most studied adaptogenic herb – has some convincing stress fighting properties.
+- Rhodiola - arguably the most studied adaptogenic herb - has some convincing stress-fighting properties.
 This is one of the best adaptogens for anxiety because it contains a phytochemical called salisdroside which helps to relieve it.
-Rhodiola suppresses the production of cortisol while enhancing stress-resistant proteins in our body.
+Rhodiola suppresses the production of cortisol while enhancing stress-resistant proteins in our bodies.
 Finally, it can help our bodies regulate after periods of intense stress which can affect our eating and sleeping habits.

 Adaptogens for performance